'Iowa White' Peach

 Life cycle: Perennial

 The general history before that is well known, as the Spanish introduced peaches to the Americas in the 16th century and the beloved fruit slowly made its way north for centuries, all the way to the southern midwest.
-For most of this time, peaches were grown mostly from seed, which makes sense as grafted trees can be harder to keep alive, especially in cold, northern climates.
-And seed-grown peach trees are more likely to produce good peaches than, say, seed-grown apples or pears.
-We're told these seeds will largely grow true to type.
+For most of this time, peaches were grown mostly from seed — which makes perfect sense, as grafted trees can be harder to keep alive, especially in cold, northerly climates.
+And seed-grown peach trees are much more likely to produce quality peaches than, say, seed-grown apples or pears.
+This type of peach, in particular, has a reputation for largely growing true-to-type when grown from seed.

 The fruit are medium to small, and white-fleshed with a pink blush.
 They ripen in September in the upper Midwest.
 They are not 100% cold-hardy to zone 4, so Jack recommends routine planting of new seedlings to ensure the flow of peaches even when some older trees succumb to winter cold-snaps when that polar vortex dips down to our area.
 In the face of climate change, the ability of these peaches to survive further north is changing all the time.
 Jack says, "Be a part of this history and let's adapt this strain of peach to even more places!"